The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-ID of the coupon which corresponds to the specific product discount, must be passed in UUID v4 format.
+ID of the coupon, which corresponds to the specific product discount, must be passed in UUID v4 format.

 The coupon flow is only activated when a product_id is supplied of the subscription workflow.